 - Four to six hours of large group lectures.

 - Two to three hours of smaller group teaching.

-- Up to eight hours of hands-on learning in the salon.
+- Four to eight hours of hands-on learning in the clinic.

-- Three hours of a mixture of personal, group and academic tutorials.
+- Two to three hours of a mixture of personal, group and academic tutorials.

 The University both encourages and provides extensive support for you to find appropriate work experience opportunities.

 You will be assessed using a variety of different methods designed to test your strengths in a range of areas.

 An estimated breakdown of assessments for this course is as follows: